 - Apple while appearing at first glance to be focused on mobile phone and computer hardware, are seeking to build their own walled city.
 Yet Apple are focusing on services too.
 Without doubt, when we enter the Apple infrastructure, the quality is excellent.
 So in terms of changing the web, I consider Apple a kind of wild card.
 I'm simply unsure how they will move - perhaps that is precisely how they want to be perceived: unpredictable, reticent - until they are ready to strike.

 - Facebook is heavily invested in today's idea of the web and focused on building their interpretation of how the web should be.
 However, they are showing signs of simply replicating what we already have: perhaps moving toward advertising of the more you pay, the more we will advertise what you do.
 Arguably, their approach does not solve the core problem exposed in the essence of this article.

 - Amazon, in order to dominate a position, seem quite happy to lose money for years if necessary, to help drive out competitors.
 Perhaps their unofficial motto might be something like: he who stands last, wins.
-Amazon appear to be relentless, determined, and are not afraid of corporate pain.
+Amazon appear to be relentless, determined, and are not afraid of corporate or financial pain providing market share increases.
 Of the four listed here, perhaps Amazon is the one that makes us most curious.
 Amazon is a known disrupter.
 Disrupting, overturning, and breaking industry models or the status quo seem to be their specialty.
 If we had to pick one from these four, right now, I would edge toward Amazon.

 Newer Disrupters Incoming